-To assess the status of drinking water quality of Dumri coal mine area, six ground water samples were collected from hand pump as well as dug well in March, 2021 and analysed for parameters as per the drinking water standards.
+To assess the status of drinking water quality of Dumri coal mine area, six ground water samples were collected from hand pump as well as dug well in June, 2021 and analysed for parameters as per the drinking water standards.
 The hydro-chemical parameters of the groundwater of the study area were compared with the prescribed limit of Indian Standard for drinking water (BIS 2012) to assess the suitability for drinking and public health purposes (Table 7 to 9).
 The analytical results show that most of the analysed parameters are well within desirable limits and water is potable for drinking uses. pH of the analysed groundwater are found well within the safe limit of 6.5-8.5, prescribed for drinking water by BIS (2012).
 The turbidity is one of the important physical parameters for water quality defining the presence of suspended solids in water, which causes the muddy or turbid appearance of water body.
 The consumption of high turbid water may cause a health risk as excessive turbidity can protect pathogenic microorganisms from effects of disinfectants and also stimulate the growth of bacteria during storage.
-In the study area the turbidity in the groundwater are found below the recommended value of 5 NTU.
-The total dissolve solids (TDS) value in all the samples is lower than the acceptable limit of 500mg/l and the permissible limit in the absence of alternate sources of 2000mg/l.
+In the study area the turbidity in the groundwater are found below the recommended value of 5 NTU Except the sample GW-2.
+The total dissolve solids (TDS) value in some samples are lower than the acceptable limit of 500mg/l and some samples are lower than the permissible limit in the absence of alternate sources of 2000mg/l.